lemlac/mulem/docs/reference.md

 **The error case is handled explicitly.**

 `name(x) = ` is a function declaration and `fn(x) = ` is a lambda expression, and the two look visually similar.
 That can be a problem like when your trying to return a function from another function.
 Using an implicit `return` would look like declaring a function named `fn`.
 The two look similar by themselves, but `return fn` makes it explicit.
 If you try to declare a function with the name `fn`, it will throw an error.
 This prevents potential gotchas and silent errors.
-In order to return a function, you need to write out `return fn` at the start of the line so that it's clear you aren't trying to declare a new function named `fn`.
+In order to return a function, you need to write out `return fn` at the start of the line so that it's clear you aren't trying to declare a new function named `fn`. `fn(x) = …` at the statement level genuinely looks like a function declaration. *Something* has to resolve that, and `return fn` is at least explicit.

 ```
 (-- This is an error because you are trying to declare a function with the name `fn`: